esc/memex_plr_/README.md

 * Markdown syntax is preferred.
 (But it's just the default, use whatever.)
 * You can use LLMs.
-(Imagine you told V. Bush that an advanced computer will be able to predict yor every word as you type..)
+(Imagine you told V. Bush that an advanced computer will be able to predict your every word as you type..)
 * Emojis are strictly encouraged (Who doesn't have an emoji capable terminal these days?
 * Store as much content as possible, use git-annex and git-lfs.